truecaller/flutter-sdk/README.md

 //Step 1: Initialize the SDK with SDK_OPTION_WITHOUT_OTP TruecallerSdk.initializeSDK(sdkOptions: TruecallerSdkScope.SDK_OPTION_WITHOUT_OTP);

-//Step 2: Check if SDK is usable bool isUsable = await TruecallerSdk.isUsable;
+//Step 2: Check if SDK is usable on that device, otherwise fall back to any other alternative bool isUsable = await TruecallerSdk.isUsable;

 //Step 3: If isUsable is true, you can call getProfile to show consent screen to verify user's number